gnowledge/gnowledge.github.io/publications.md

 {:toc}
 # Recent Publications

+### Figuring the ‘making’ with Indian teachers: Can we re-imagine STEM learning?

+Karnam, DP., Sinha, R., & Pardeshi, A.,  Abstracts (with oral presentations) & Poster.
+"Figuring the ‘making’ with Indian teachers: Can we re-imagine STEM learning?".
+In Gresalfi M., & Horn, I. S. (Eds.).
+Proceedings of The Interdisciplinarity of the Learning Sciences, 14th The International Conference of the Learning Sciences (ICLS) 2020, Volume 4. (pp. 2339-2340), Nashville, Tennessee: (Online): International Society of the Learning Sciences.
+June 21, 2020.

+<p style="margin-left:10%; margin-right:10%;">There is a recent interest among education researchers and a push by policymakers towards making, due to a converging acknowledgement of its potential in improving learning.
+In India too, there is a push in creating maker spaces in schools.
+However, there is a limited realisation of the potential possibly due to the limited understanding of this in the teachers.
+Here, we attempt to engage with the teachers in a meaningful way.
+This paper captures the initial understanding of making in a cohort of 21 science and 19 mathematics teachers of government schools in India.
+Further, it highlights the nuances in the understanding of the making culture (developing a framework) and its broader implications after reflecting on the video prompt and collective discussion with the teachers.
+Using this evidence of teachers eliciting subtleties of learning and making culture, we argue for a greater possibility of and a need for meaningful teacher-researcher engagement for reimagining learning.</p>

+---

 ### Learning Basic Astronomy Through an Embodied and Interactive Approach

 Shaikh, R., Padalkar, S., Sutar, P. and Kumar, A., "Learning Basic Astronomy Through an Embodied and Interactive Approach", *International Conference to review research in Science Technology and Mathematics Education*, 2020.
 [Download PDF file](assets/Shaikhetal-epiSTEME8.pdf)